roosterrichard/acctutor/index.md

 with you.
 Please refer below to the <a href="#Table">list</a> of subjects each tutor is good with and the schedule for days and times.

 To use this service, you must provide your __ACC email address__.
 A tutor will not be able to help you if you do not provide a valid ACC email address.
-To connect for more advanced problems, a tutor will ask to start a google Meet session via your ACC email address to enable screensharing.

-<b>Note:</b> During spring break tutoring will be limited due to fewer tutors available.
+Due to volume of students, we do not set appointments.
+This is a first come first serve system where the average wait time is < 3 minutes.

+<b>Note:</b> Be advised, not all tutors are avle to screenshare so please be patient.

 <b>Note:</b> If the "We Are Here" widget does not appear during scheduled hours please clear cookies/cache or try anouther browser.